edumserrano/dotnet-sdk-extensions/docs/integration-tests/hosted-services.md

 The above changes the default 5 seconds timeout to 100 milliseconds.

-Notice that when debugging the default timeout will not be 5 seconds, it will instead be 1 day.
+**Note that when debugging** the default timeout will not be 5 seconds, it will instead be 1 day.
 This is done so that you can take your time when debugging tests and not have the timeout being triggered and abort the test server in the middle of debugging.

 The above is only true for the default timeout.
-Meaning that any timeout that you set is honored even when debugging.
+Meaning that any timeout that you set is honored **even when debugging**.

 Beware of this when you're debugging tests where you've set a low timeout.
 You might have to increase your set timeout to something large enough to let you debug your test properly and then once you're happy set it back to the desired timeout.